nablarch/nablarch-document/en/application_framework/application_framework/libraries/mail.rst

  To extract the unsent data from every email send pattern ID, start an email send batch process for each email send pattern ID to be monitored.
- Therefore, at process startup, specify the email send pattern ID (mailSendPatternId) to be processed as the startup parameter.
+ Therefore, at process startup, specify the email send pattern ID (mailSendPatternId) to be processed as the startup argument.

  An execution example is shown below.